top of page

 Practice Gratitude

-Making gratitude a daily habit can greatly shape your outlook.
-This practice encourages you to highlight what you appreciate in life instead of focusing on what you lack.
+Making gratitude a daily habit can shape your outlook tremendously.
+This practice encourages you to highlight what you appreciate instead of focusing on what you lack.

 Start a gratitude journal where you list three things each day that you are thankful for.
 Research indicates that people who regularly practice gratitude report feelings of higher contentment and lower levels of stress.
 Over time, this simple habit can significantly shift your mindset toward positivity.